 a.
 A high-quality multiple vitamin, mineral, and antioxidant formula.
 A good multi is the backbone of any effective nutritional program.
 The formula should contain more than the RDA of the major factors in the B complex family, vital for maintaining the integrity of the nervous system.
 You may also want to include extra B-12 (100 to 200 mcg), which becomes depleted in the elderly, along with 100-250 mg niacin (B-3).

 b.
-Marine oil, 2-3 grams.
+Omega-3 Marine oil, 2-3 grams.
 The brain is high in fatty tissue, including docosahexaenoic acid (DHA), an important constituent in squid or fish oil that is an anti-inflammatory that has been found to protect neuronal function.
 Researchers have found that supplemental DHA improves memory and learning in individuals with age-related cognitive decline.

 c.
 Coenzyme Q10 (CoQ10), an essential antioxidant and raw material to feed and protect cellular energy production.
 Research shows it can help protect against dementia.
 Take 100–200 milligrams per day.